-- University Charges: Students facing charges from the university are encouraged to seek assistance from our Advocates, Tara Johnston and Martin Rakoff.
+- University Charges: Students facing charges from the university are encouraged to seek assistance from our Advocates, Martin Rakoff and Ethan Foley.
 They help their fellow grad students navigate the process of being charged by the Office of Student Conduct by providing information, answering questions, and, if necessary, representing students at hearings.
 Click here for more details.

 - The GRadulting Workshop Series: These workshops address a variety of topics relevant to UMD graduate students.
 Experts from both on- and off-campus present information and answer questions.
-Workshops are scheduled throughout the spring and fall semesters on Tuesday afternoons in the STAMP Student Union.
+Workshops are scheduled throughout the spring and fall semesters on Tuesday afternoons, usually via Zoom.
 For those who are unable to attend in person, the materials and recordings are posted on the website.
 Click here for more details.

 - Notary Services: Debbie Mikutsky is a notary public, appointed by the Secretary of State to be an impartial witness to the signing of important documents.
 Click here for more details.